 From time to time, BBH will accommodate client requests to execute a client self-directed trade ("Directed Trade").
 BBH can only accept Directed Trades as an investment adviser and not as a broker-dealer.
 BBH will seek to execute Directed Trade transactions on a best efforts basis using a third-party broker-dealer.
-In such cases, BBH will generally not accept trade qualifiers, including but not limited to, time-specific orders (e.g., at the market, good-til-canceled (GTC), at the open or at the close) and/or price-specific orders (e.g., limit, stop or stop limit).
+In such cases, BBH will generally not accept trade qualifiers, including but not limited to, time-specific orders (e.g., at the market, good-til-canceled (GTC), at the open, or at the close) and/or price-specific orders (e.g., limit, stop, or stop limit).
 BBH reserves the right not to accommodate any particular client trade request.
 Any fees or commissions associated with a Directed Trade will be assumed by client.

-Transactions Related to Customized Accounts and Non-Discretionary Accounts circumstances relevant to Customized Accounts.
-The trading for the Model Accounts can itself create adverse price movements for the Customized Accounts particularly if they involve large block trades, illiquid securities or occur in volatile markets.
+Transactions Related to Customized Accounts and Non-Discretionary Accounts

+Clients are permitted to request that certain trading restrictions or other specialized requirements (e.g., seek client consent prior to trading) apply to their Multi-Family Office accounts.
+There will be circumstances where it is necessary for those Customized Accounts to trade after Model Accounts because of the timing and processes required to satisfy the requirements and circumstances relevant to Customized Accounts.
+The trading for the Model Accounts can itself create adverse price movements for the Customized Accounts particularly if they involve large block trades, illiquid securities, or occur in volatile markets.
 This risk is heightened by the fact that trades for Customized Accounts vary based on facts and circumstances particular to the Customized Account and, depending on the completion of the trading for Model Accounts, can take place well after the start of trading for the Model Accounts.
 Customized Accounts will receive the market price (or average market price for the block in which they participate) prevailing at the time their trades are executed.
 Even with BBH's focus on order management and trade execution, this means that the price or average price for the Customized Accounts can be higher or lower than the price obtained for the Model Accounts.